wridgeu/UI5-custom-library/readme.md

 ## Q: Is the manifest.json file necessary for a library?

 > I wouldn't say so.
 It is one way for the UI5 tooling to retrieve information (for e.g. the build process) about your project but It's not necessary.
 In case there is none, the UI5 tooling will create one for you during the build process.

+# TODO

+- [ ] Add README for subfolders so there are detailed explanations/infos

 # Thanks!